alexdmoss/alexos.dev/README.md

 ### Fancier Formatting

-- [ ] Deep link to header should scroll up a little to allow for top-menu
+- [ ] Keys to navigate left and right
 - [ ] Gradient backgrounds: https://gradienthunt.com/gradient/1955
 - [ ] Tranquil Peak - animation load of the about page
 - [ ] Slight zoom-in effect on panels / image banners